sagieppel/Contrastive-learning-for-one-shot-materials-and-textures-similarity-recognition-from-images/README.md

 The output is 512 values descriptor vector for the image.

-## Predict descriptor for every image  in folder and subfolders recursively and store in json dictionary: RunNetOnFolder.py
+## Predict descriptor for every image  in folder and subfolders recursively and store in a json dictionary file : RunNetOnFolder.py

 ### usage:
 python RunNetOnFolder.py --test_set_path  sample_data/test_set1 --train_model_path logs/Defult.torch